Sterling Pacific 40L: A Superior Alternative To Rimowa’s Aluminum Cabin

 At the car rental pick-up counter in Las Vegas, I got my first compliment.

-The National Park far exceeded any expectations, mainly because I couldn’t believe the different type of terrain and natural formations that existed all in this one national park.
+Death Valley National Park far exceeded any expectations, mainly because I couldn’t believe the different type of terrain and natural formations that existed all in this one national park.
 It’s now a new favorite and if you haven’t been, you should plan a trip in the winter months when the temperatures are perfect.

 Dante’s View, Zabriskie Point, Artist’s Palette, and Mesquite Dunes are my recommendations for any Death Valley itinerary, especially driving the road out of Artist’s Palette to Mesquite Dune at sunset.
 I only regret that we didn’t plan for an extra day here so we could spend longer at each spot.

 I expected the deserts, dunes, and dusty rock formations, but the expansive salt flat at Badwater Basin was something else.
 At 282 ft below sea level, it’s the lowest point in the US.
-Just before leaving, I took the suitcase out to get a few shots in its relatively pristine condition.

-Down the line, there will be plenty of scratches, maybe a few small dings and dents, but I willl remember this trip as its first real adventure.
+Down the line, there will be plenty of scratches, maybe a few small dings and dents, but I will remember this trip as its first real adventure.
 I think that’s part of what makes owning an aluminum suitcase special.
 It’s one of those things where you want to wear it in.
 Some people will decorate them with stickers from around the world, but I think the natural blemishes and patina will be enough for me.

 Revisiting The Rimowa Aluminum Line